isomerpages/isomerpages-govtech/media/technews/_posts/2024-02-23-virtual-past-augmented-future-the-journey-from-vr-man-to-tomorrows-tech.md

 ![Augmented reality and Virtual reality goggles](/images/technews/ar-vr-what-is-the-difference.jpg)

-A long, long time ago in 1998, a series called [VR Man](https://en.wikipedia.org/wiki/VR_Man) graced the silver screen in Singapore.
+A long, long time ago in 1998, a series called "VR Man" graced the silver screen in Singapore.

 VR Man, Singapore’s first superhero – played by 90s heartthrob James Lye – got his name from his primary power: The ability to project ‘Virtual Reality’ objects into the real world – aka ‘Virping.’